 Istanbul is generally very safe and petty crime is low.
 However, you should be mindful of your belongings around the Sultanahmet area since pick-pocketing and bag snatching can happen.

 Taxi drivers have been known to trick tourists and so you should always ensure that the meter is used during your journey.
 Do not accept any fixed fee.

 Be Mindful of “Fake” Tour Guides

-Unfortunately, like several countries around the world, Turkish men seem to correlate western women with what they have seen in the movies – i.e. that we are easy.
-Traditional gender roles still apply in Turkey and in some places (certain forms of public transport and places of worship for example), the genders are still segregated.
+Unfortunately, Turkish men seem to correlate western women with what they have seen in the movies – i.e. that we are easy.
+Traditional gender roles still apply in Turkey.
+In some places (certain forms of public transport and places of worship for example), the genders are still segregated.

 My Personal Experiences with Turkish Men